osevoso/VBACodeHelper/README.md

 Overfiew
 --------

-This is simple add-in for VBA IDE in 32- and 64-bits host applications (such as Excel, Word, AutoCAD...), which provides **VBA code indent tool** via Сode Window context menu items, and for additionally, two hotkey:
+This is simple add-in for VBA IDE in 64- and 32-bit host apps (such as Excel, Word, AutoCAD etc), which provides **VBA code indent tool** via Сode Window context menu items, and for additionally, two hotkey:

 >Ctrl + Alt + *"Gray Plus key"*